 Alexander has been a contributor to COINage, First Strike, FUN Topics, Numismatic News and PNG Report.
 Editor of Numismatic Scrapbook Magazine.
 Appointed editor of The Shekel in 1981.
 Editor of Coin World Comprehensive Catalog & Encyclopedia of United States Coins in 1990.
 He contributes “The Research Desk” column to Coin World.

 He received the ANA Glenn Smedley Memorial Award in 1999, Medal of Merit in 2000.
-In 2010 he received the Burndette Anderson Memorial Award for Excellence in Numismatic Writing.
+In 2010 he received the Burnette Anderson Memorial Award for Excellence in Numismatic Writing.
 In 2013 he was named ANA Numismatist of the Year.
 In 2021 he was on the Coin World list of The Most Influential People in Numismatics 1960-2020.
+In 2021 he received the ANA Lifetime Achievement Award.

 2 entries foundDisplaying records 1 — 2